olexandr-konovalov/gapdays2014/index.md

 with planning the workshop.

 The workshop will take place the RWTH Aachen University.
-Information about the exact location, travel directions and information about hotels can be found on [the location page](/location).
+Information about the exact location and information about hotels can be found on [the location page](/location).

 ## <a name="contact"></a> Contact